David Byrne: 2011–present

 On July 20, 2023, the stage version of Here Lies Love made its Broadway debut.
 In the leadup to the premiere, Broadway's musicians' union criticized the show for planning to use a pre-recorded soundtrack and no live musicians.
-Local 802 of the American Federation of Musicians criticized this choice as "A direct attack on Broadway Audiences — and live music."
-Statements from the creative team claiming that the decision was inspired by karaoke and that the show "does not believe in artistic gate-keepers[sic]" attracted further criticism from union members, who accused Byrne of "denigrating" and "tossing aside" live musicians and likened his remarks to union busting.
+Local 802 of the American Federation of Musicians (AFM) criticized this choice as "a direct attack on Broadway audiences—and live music".
+Statements from the creative team claiming that the decision was inspired by karaoke and that the show "does not believe in artistic gatekeepers" attracted further criticism from union members, who accused Byrne of "denigrating" and "tossing aside" live musicians and likened his remarks to union busting.
 Following this, the creative team for Here Lies Love announced that the show would employ twelve live musicians, including three actor-musicians.
+At the 77th Tony Awards in June 2024, Byrne and Fatboy Slim were nominated for the Tony Award for Best Original Score for Here Lies Love.

-On April 19, 2024, Byrne released a cover of Paramore's Talking Heads-inspired 2017 song "Hard Times".
-This came after Paramore themselves contributed a cover of "Burning Down the House" to the Talking Heads tribute album Everyone's Getting Involved earlier that year.
+On April 19, 2024, Byrne released a cover version of Paramore's Talking Heads-inspired 2017 song "Hard Times".
+This came after Paramore themselves contributed a cover version of "Burning Down the House" to the Talking Heads tribute album Everyone's Getting Involved earlier that year.
 Both covers were released as A-side and B-side respectively on a limited edition twelve-inch single for Record Store Day 2024, for which Paramore were ambassadors.
+In September 2025, for the deluxe edition of Miley Cyrus's ninth studio album Something Beautiful, he collaborated with Cyrus on a 13-minute experimental track titled "Lockdown".

+On January 8, 2026, Byrne released a cover version of Olivia Rodrigo's 2021 song "Drivers License" to celebrate the song's five-year anniversary: Byrne's cover version is the first in a series that will celebrate the five-year anniversary of Rodrigo's debut studio album Sour in June 2026.